kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 ...
 ```

 However, in order to have fine-grained control over which logs Fluenbit should listen to, we can have separate INPUT plugins for each application, and specify an Alias for each of the INPUT.
-This way we will be able to monitor the log volume for each of the apps separately — this Alias directly gets added to the metrics that Fluentbit emits.
+This way, we will be able to monitor the log volume for each of the apps separately — this Alias directly gets added to the metrics that Fluentbit emits.

 ```
 ...